Keep kids learning with daily schedules and activities. Go to Wide Open School

 Typing Agent includes typeSMART Intelligent Feedback Technology, which adapts instruction as needed, targeting areas where students are weak.
 It focuses on quality results over quantity.
-Each student receives a Q score, a constantly updating value based on typing WPM, repetition, and practice time put in by the student.
+Each student receives a Q score, a constantly updating value based on typing WPM, repetition, and practice time put in.
 Teachers can set what constitutes each grade based on accuracy and speed, which can also be customized separately by the student.
 Data also stays with students year after year, so growth and trends can be monitored.
 The site includes a teacher help section with plenty of FAQs, and teachers can submit any questions they have that aren't covered.
 Teachers can also share their designed curriculum with other teachers around the world.Continue reading Show less

 Typing Agent also includes an area where students learn to type the code for a game.
 Once they finish typing it all, they can play the game.
 Students can also learn about internet safety and social media using Agentbook, a completely walled social network that teachers can customize.

 Typing Agent is good for learning how to type if students are beginners.
-It leads students through the lessons in order, not allowing them to skip ahead.
-This may be frustrating for students who already know how to type well.
-However, as grade levels go up, the vocabulary difficulty in the typing passages increases, which may help keep their interest.
+It leads students through the lessons in order, but there is a box that can be unchecked to let them skip ahead.
+As grade levels go up, the vocabulary difficulty in the typing passages increases, which may help keep their interest.
 Though the content is customizable, it comes preloaded with text that's a good mix of curricular content and current events, so students will reinforce other learning as they type.

 Students can earn badges as they work through the lessons, which can be an incentive for some students.
 Since the site tracks typing speed and accuracy, along with problem keys for each student, students' lessons can be customized to give them the targeted practice they need.
 It also reinforces common blends, grade-level words, and educational knowledge.
 Typing Agent utilizes a spiraling curriculum, so they'll continue to practice what they've learned and integrate those skills into future lessons.